Applying for Estonian passport and ID card

 You may fill the application at the Embassy or beforehand by printing it and signing it before visiting the Embassy.

 The digital document photo needs to be sent directly to the e-mail address [email protected].
-It is not necessary to bring the document photo to the Embassy nor is it possible to take the photo at the Embassy.

 Authorisation for receiving the passport and/or ID card